 An investment in the Company is speculative and involves a high degree of risk.
 Accordingly, prospective investors should carefully consider the specific risk factors set out below, in addition to the other information contained in this document, before making any decision to invest in the Company.
 The Directors consider the following risks and other factors to be the most significant for potential investors in the Company, but the risks listed do not necessarily comprise all those associated with an investment in the Company and are not set out in any particular order of priority.
-Additional risks and uncertainties not currently known to the Directors may also have an adverse effect on the Company's business.
+Additional risks and uncertainties not currently known to the Company or that the Company does not currently anticipate will be material, may impair or may also have an adverse effect on the Company's business, results of operations, prospects and financial condition.
+Readers should additionally refer to the risk factors set out in the Company's most recent annual management discussion and analysis, which, together with the risk factors below, do not necessarily constitute an exhaustive list.